Learn how to invest in Redwood Materials stock when the IPO arrives. Get access to select pre-IPO companies at Equitybee.

 Here are the options to own the stock.

-As mentioned above, Redwood Materials shares may become available on pre-IPO investing platforms before the IPO.
+Redwood Materials is frequently available on pre-IPO investing platforms before the IPO.

 This happens when employees or other early investors want to liquidate a portion of their shares without waiting for the public offering.

-To be eligible to buy pre-IPO shares, investors must first be accredited.
+To be eligible to buy direct pre-IPO shares, investors must first be accredited.

 Second, investors must be registered on pre-IPO investing platforms to receive notifications when shares become available.